Neoteroi/BlackSheep-Docs/docs/examples/marshmallow.md

 class InvalidBodyError(Exception):
     """
-    Kind of BadRequest exception that include error details as complex objects.
+    Kind of BadRequest exception that includes error details as complex objects.
     """

     def __init__(self, data: Any):